 |Monday, Oct.
 27

 July 10, 2014:

 |B.C.||Prince George, Vancouver, Victoria* (no longer available)|

 - The Sherbrooke and Victoria centres are no longer available.

 Clarification regarding examination centres, dates and language:

-The number of days a particular centre runs depends on the maximum daily space capacity and the demand for that centre
+- The number of days a particular centre runs depends on the maximum daily space capacity and the demand for that centre

-The number of days and specific dates a centre runs vary from centre to centre
+- The number of days and specific dates a centre runs vary from centre to centre

-The specific days a centre runs depend on a number of factors including availability of its computer labs and may not necessarily be consecutive days
+- The specific days a centre runs depend on a number of factors including availability of its computer labs and may not necessarily be consecutive days

 - Centres in Quebec will offer support primarily in French, whereas centres in the rest of the country offer support primarily in English.
 The exceptions are the Ottawa and Montreal centres, which offer support in both official languages.